masak/nugget/description.md

     say four;      # <function>
     say add 40, 2; # 42, by rule 2
     say;           # empty line, by rule 3

+### Functions closing over their environment

+Variables declared inside of a function, as well as the function's parameters, are nicely scoped inside of the function itself.
+But because of nested scoping, a function can also refer to variables from outside of itself.
+We call the outside the *environment*, and the act of using a variable from the environment *clsosing over* the environment.

+    def x = 42;
+    def closes_over_x = fun { say "And the value is " ~ x };

+A function can always close over its environment, but functions defined by `def` can only refer to variables defined by `def`.

+    var x = "this won't work";
+    def tries_to_close_over_x = fun { say x }; # error: compile-time function can't close over runtime value

+The rationale behind this restriction is that only `let` and `var` allow the kind of runtime rebinding that makes the function close over the right thing.

+Fortunately, the fix is simple: use `let` for those functions that need to close over runtime values:

+    var x = "works!";
+    let successfully_closes_over_x = fun { say x }; # works

+Using `let` to define all your functions works and means you never have to think about whether you're closing over your environment.
+But this is considered poor style; you're meant to think about it.

+It's possible to define a function with `var` as well; do this if you plan to rebind it during its lifetime.

 ### Conditionals